beMimg/beMimg/README.md

 # About Me:
-Hi, I'm a full-stack web developer based in Cádiz, Spain, driven by a passion for learning and a commitment to delivering high-quality websites.
+Hi, I'm a full-stack web developer, driven by a passion for learning and a commitment to delivering high-quality websites.
 I specialize in building engaging and responsive user experiences.
 I'm naturally curious and always striving to learn the best practices for delivering top-quality results.<br>

 ## 🌐 Socials: